Directional emission of a readout resonator for qubit measurement: Conclusions

 \section{Conclusions}

-This work demonstrates the first all-pass readout of a superconducting qubit, where the readout resonator preferentially emits photons in one direction across its full bandwidth.
-By removing the need for intentional mismatch, this scheme aims to minimize the spread of resonator linewidths and remove the overhead associated with impedance matching.
-Moreover, the removal of intentional mismatch enables modular and flexible placement of resonator-qubit blocks along the feedline.
-This presents a path towards robust and scalable readout for large-scale quantum computers.
-We have developed a design for the all-pass readout of a transmon qubit and have demonstrated high-fidelity single-shot readout with all-pass performance.
+We have presented the first demonstration of qubit readout using a readout resonator which preferentially emits photons in one direction across its full bandwidth.
+We have shown that the scheme is experimentally feasible, achieving high-fidelity single-shot readout of a transmon qubit while preserving high directionality.

 To enable faster readout, further investigation is needed of all-pass resonator structures that operate in the regime where the dispersive shift is comparable to the resonator linewidth, without sacrificing directionality in either of the qubit's computational states.
 Another future direction would be to investigate structures insensitive to local fabrication defects that could cause the bare resonator modes to be mismatched.
+Future work may also perform analysis similar to \cite{probst_efficient_2015} to further characterize properties of the all-pass resonator.

 Due to the larger footprint, we expect that all-pass readout will be best suited for 3D integration such as a flip-chip geometry, where the qubits are on a separate chip from the readout and control lines \cite{rosenberg_3d_2017}.
 The design could be compacted by using closer spacing between resonators, tighter meandering, and increased effective dielectric constant, the last of which is possible through 3D integration \cite{rosenberg_3d_2017}.

-With these miniaturization efforts, future work could implement a multiplexed system using all-pass readout and empirically demonstrate lower variation of resonator linewidths.
+Multiplexed qubit readout using readout resonators with directional emission would avoid the need for intentional mismatch, minimizing the spread of resonator linewidths and removing the overhead associated with impedance matching.
+Moreover, the removal of intentional mismatch enables modular and flexible placement of resonator-qubit blocks along the feedline.
+Future work could implement a multiplexed system using all-pass readout and empirically demonstrate lower variation of resonator linewidths.
+Such research directions could potentially improve the scaling prospects of large-scale quantum computers.